Probation Violations Lawyer in Murfreesboro, TN

 Probation Violation Hearings

 Whenever a probation violation occurs, you have the right to appear before the court in a hearing.
 In the hearing, you can present your side of the story to the judge backed up by evidence.
 The burden of proof will be upon the State of Tennessee to show that you did indeed violate your probation terms.
 However, this does not have to be shown “beyond a reasonable doubt.”
 Only a “preponderance” of evidence needs to be demonstrated to the judge that the violation occurred.
 This means that more evidence shows that you violated probation rather than you did not.
-Because of this lower standard which makes it easier to prove a violation, it is vital that you have a skilled and experienced criminal defense lawyer representing you.
+Because of this lower standard which makes it easier to prove a violation, it is vital that you have a skilled and experienced Murfreesboro probation violation lawyer representing you.

 Team Up with a Seasoned Murfreesboro Probation Violation Attorney